Top 3 Tricks to Manage Excel Workbook Connections Effectively!

 Step To Use Refresh External Data Connection Option

-For connections just tap to any cell of your Excel table which uses the connection.
-After then perform any of the following operation:
+For connections, just tap on any cell of your Excel table that uses the connection.
+After that, perform any of the following operations:

-• Automatically refresh data when excel workbook is opened
+• Automatically refresh data when the Excel workbook is opened

-• Tap to the cell present within the external data range.
+• Tap on the cell present within the external data range.

 refresh data when workbook opened---1

-• From the opened dialog box of Connection Properties dialog tap to the Usage tab, within Refresh control.
-After then choose the check box “Refresh data when opening the file”.
+• From the opened dialog box of Connection Properties dialog tap the Usage tab, within Refresh control.
+After that choose the check box “Refresh data when opening the file”.

-Step To Automatically refresh data at regular interval:
+Step To Automatically refresh data at a regular interval:

-• Tap to the cell present within the external data range.
+• Tap on the cell present within the external data range.

 refresh data when workbook at regular interval---1